- Article I. Members

 - Article IV: Board of Directors

 - Article V: Funds

 These Bylaws are those proposed at the time of incorporation as subsequently revised.
 They may be revised further by the TEI Board, as described in Article 7 below.
 The Bylaws specify classes of membership, conduct of meetings of the Consortium Members, appointment and responsibilities of Consortium Officers, constitution and responsibilities of the Board of Directors, constitution and responsibilities of the Technical Council, and funding of Consortium activities.

 Article I. Members

-- Classes of Members
+1. Classes of Membership.

 Article II: Meetings of Members